 Here is a typical coach training agenda.

-A list of past Coach Trainings Materials (participants lists, agendas, miscellaneous) are found below:
+A list of past Coach Trainings (including participants lists) are found below: